AAA World Mixed Tag Team Championship

-The AAA World Mixed Tag Team Championship (Campeonato en Parejas Mixtas AAA in Spanish) is a tag team title contested for in the Mexican lucha libre promotion Lucha Libre AAA Worldwide (AAA) and WWE.
+The AAA World Mixed Tag Team Championship (Campeonato en Parejas Mixtas AAA in Spanish) is a tag team title contested for in the Mexican promotion Lucha Libre AAA Worldwide (AAA), a sister promotion of WWE.
 The championship is exclusively for teams composed of one male wrestler and one female wrestler.
-The current champions are Chelsea Green and Ethan Page who are in their first reign as a team and individually.
-They won the titles by defeating La Hiedra and Mr. Iguana at Alianzas on November 2, 2025, in Monterrey, Nuevo León, Mexico.
+The current champions are La Hiedra and Laredo Kid who are in their first reign as a team.
+Individually, it is Hiedra's second reign and Kid's first reign.
+They won the titles by defeating Lola Vice and Mr. Iguana at Verano de Escándalo on July 25, 2026.

-There have been 22 reigns between 20 teams composed of 35 individual champions, and four vacancies.
-The sibling team of Cynthia Moreno and El Oriental is the only team to have held the title twice.
-The shortest title reign belongs to Decay (Crazzy Steve and Havok), at 63 days.
-Faby Apache is the only individual to have held the title four times, but with different partners.

-2005 Mixed Tag Team Championship tournament
+2005 tournament

-The tournament took place on December 10, 2005 during Guerra de Titanes.
+This tournament for the AAA World Mixed Tag Team Championship took place at Sin Limite: Guerra de Titanes on December 10, 2005.